 Maya Lopez is a deaf Native American young woman who gets pulled into the world of heroes and villains at a very young age.
-Her father, a mob enforcer working for the villain Kingpin (aka Wilson Fisk, who appears in Netflix's Daredevil), is killed on his own boss's orders, and Maya is taken in by Fisk and shaped to support his villainous empire.
+Her father, a mob enforcer working for the villain Kingpin (aka Wilson Fisk, who appears in Netflix's Daredevil), is killed on his own boss's orders.
+Following her father's death, Maya is taken in by Fisk and groomed to support his villainous empire.

 When she fights Daredevil, however, Maya learns the truth: Fisk killed her father.
 She turns on him and goes back to her father's reservation, where she learns more about her family and cultural heritage.
 She has a complicated — and briefly romantic — relationship with Daredevil, who then vouches for her to the Avengers.
-Joining up with the New Avengers, she takes on a new identity: Ronin, which Marvel movie fans will recognize as the identity Clint Barton briefly takes on after his family dies in the Blip.
+If you want to learn more about Echo's story in the Marvel comics, we recommend checking out Daredevil: Parts of a Hole by David Mack, Joe Quesada, and Jimmy Palmiotti.

 As Ronin, Maya infiltrates a villainous organization called the Hand, only to learn that they're working with Hydra.
 After battling the Hand and Hydra along with the Avengers, Maya stays behind to keep an eye on the remnants of the Hand.
 This leads to another ordeal for Maya: she's murdered by Elektra and the Hand, then revived as part of an attempt to brainwash her to join them.
 Luke Cage and their allies rescue Maya, but not before some of the Hand's drug takes effect.
 During a later battle, Maya briefly turns against her Avenger allies, but they're able to stop her and get the rest of the drug out of her system.
-She winds up working with the Avengers for quite a while, including with Clint, who took on the Ronin mantle in her absence.
+She ends up working with the Avengers for quite a while, including with Clint, who took on the Ronin mantle in her absence.